Insoft-UK/PrimeSDK/PPL+/PPL+.md

   statement/s
 else
   statement/s
-endif; // or PPL 'end;'
+endif; // or PPL 'END;'
 ```

 ## switch
 ```
-switch A
+switch A // PPL 'CASE'
-  case 1 do
+  case 1 do // PPL 'IF A==1 THEN'
   end;
 default
 end;